 - Potential non-surgical options, if appropriate

-After discussing the details of the cheek enhancement.
-Your surgeon will ask you about your medical history.
-This will include your:
+After discussing the details of the cheek augmentation.
+The surgeon will ask about medical history.
+This will include:

 - Current health status